HACC-Camino/hacc-camino.github.io/index.md

 <img class="ui medium floated rounded image" src="/images/home-page.png" length="800" width="1000">

 ## Daily Check In
+Users should fill out the Daily check-in form before going onto campus.
+The form checks if users test positive for COVID-19, have COVID symptoms, or have recently been exposed to COVID-19.
+If the user has any of these concerns, then they cannot go to campus.
 <img class="ui medium floated rounded image" src="/images/daily-check-in.png" length="800" width="1000">

 ## Add Vaccination Data